The $\partial\bar{\partial}$-lemma for general Clemens manifolds: The limiting mixed Hodge structure

 \begin{theorem} The locally semi-universal deformation space for $\overline{X}_0$ can be identified with the germ of the origin in $\mathbb{T}^1_{\overline{X}_0}$, and thus is a smooth germ of dimension $h+1$.
 Moreover, the germ of the hyperplane $H^1(\overline{X}_0; T^0_{\overline{X}_0})$ corresponds to locally trivial deformations of $\overline{X}_0$, which are identified with deformations of $X_0$.
 The points lying over the (germ of) $\mathbb{T}^1_{\overline{X}_0} -H^1(\overline{X}_0; T^0_{\overline{X}_0})$ are smooth compact complex manifolds of dimension $3$ with trivial canonical bundle. \end{theorem}

 \begin{remark} Tian proves the theorem under the assumption that the $\partial\bar{\partial}$-lemma holds for $X_0$.
 Kawamata's result is stated under the hypothesis that $X_0$ is projective, but the proof seems to work in much greater generality.
 Ran's proof apparently only uses the degeneration of the Hodge-de Rham spectral sequence for $X_0$.
-If we make the very stringent assumption that the classes $[C_i]$ span $H^4(X_0; \Cee)$ (the main case of interest in this paper), then the above theorem is proved in \cite{Friedman1986}, assuming only that $K_{X_0}\cong \scrO_{X_0}$. \end{remark}
+If we make the very stringent assumption that the classes $[C_i]$ span $H^2(X_0; \Omega_{X_0}^2)$ (the main case of interest in this paper), then the above theorem is proved in \cite{Friedman1986}, assuming only that $K_{X_0}\cong \scrO_{X_0}$. \end{remark}

 \begin{remark} In what follows, to simplify notation, we will use the fact that it is possible to smooth ``one dimension at a time."
-More precisely, suppose that the $C_i$ are smooth rational curves of the type considered, but without the assumption that no $r-1$ of the classes $C_i$ are linearly independent.
+More precisely, suppose that the $C_i$ are smooth rational curves of the type considered, but without the assumption that no $r-1$ of the classes $C_i$ are linearly dependent.
 We can then reorder the $C_i$ so that no $s-1$ of the classes $[C_1], \dots, [C_s]$ are linearly independent and that $[C_1], \dots, [C_s]$ are linearly dependent.
-Smoothing the double points obtained by contracting $C_1, \dots, C_s$, we obtain a smooth threefold $X_1$ with $K_{X_1}$ trivial and (as we shall show) satisfying the $\partial\bar{\partial}$-lemma.
+Let $X_1$ be a general smooth threefold which is a small smoothing of the singular threefold $X_0'$ with double points obtained by contracting $C_1, \dots, C_s$.
+Then $K_{X_1}$ is trivial and (as we shall show) satisfies the $\partial\bar{\partial}$-lemma.
 The classes $C_{s+1}, \dots, C_r$ then deform to curves in $X_1$, satisfying a linear relation with nonzero coefficients, and we can then repeat the construction. \end{remark}